wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/SITI NURFATIHAH BINTI ABDUL RAHMAN/README.md

 Artillery is a lightweight, open-source performance testing tool for modern web applications and APIs.
 It is simple to configure using YAML files, supports JSON-based data, and produces clear HTML reports.
-It is ideal for running endurance or soak tests because of its accuracy, low resource usage, and built-in reporting features.
+It is ideal for both **endurance (soak)** and **stress (spike)** tests due to its accuracy, low resource usage, and built-in reporting features.

 ---

-## 🧪 Test Type & Hypothesis
+## 🧪 Test Types & Hypotheses

-**Test Type:** Soak Testing
+### **Test 1: Soak Testing**
 **Hypothesis:**
 The ReqRes API will remain stable and responsive during a 15-minute soak test at a constant rate of 2 virtual users per second.
-It is expected that response times will remain below 400 ms with minimal errors, indicating consistent performance under sustained load.
+Response times are expected to stay below 400 ms with minimal errors, demonstrating consistent performance over time.

+### **Test 2: Spike Testing**
+**Hypothesis:**
+The ReqRes API will handle a sudden spike in user load — from low to very high — without crashing or producing significant errors.
+It is expected that response times may briefly increase but will recover quickly once the load decreases.

 ---